rackerlabs/rackspace-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 ### Configure Postfix SMTP authentication

-Next you need to configure the Unix&reg; socket for Postfix SMTP authentication (SMTP AUTH).
+Next you need to configure the UNIX socket for Postfix SMTP authentication (SMTP AUTH).
 The file that you need to change is located at `/etc/dovecot/conf.d/10-master.conf`.